-- 18. Following the hearing, members of the public and diocesan representatives will move to a nearby room while the Committee makes a decision.
-They will be invited back to hear the decision and the Committee's reasons. - 19.
-Representors and interested parties will be sent, normally within 10 working days, a statement of the Committee's decision in writing and explanation of the subsequent process.
+18. Following the hearing representors and interested parties will be sent, normally within 15 working days, a statement of the Committee's decision in writing and explanation of the subsequent process.
 This will also be published on the website.

 Can I be represented by someone else at the hearing?